 - Avoid using paraffin and portable bottled gas heaters as these heaters produce a lot of moisture in the air.

-- Do not dry washing on radiators.
+- Try not to dry washing on radiators.

 - Tumble dryers must be vented to the outside.

 - Open curtains during the day.